See all glossary terms

 die()

-Because health has a value of 3 in this example, the boolean expression health == 0 ("is health equal to 0?") is equivalent to writing 3 == 0.
-As the value of a variable can change, however, in practice, we can use variables to make dynamic comparisons.
+Because the health variable has a value of 3 in this example, the boolean expression health == 0 ("is health equal to 0?") is equivalent to writing 3 == 0.
+Since the value of a variable can change during program execution, variables allow us to make dynamic comparisons.

 Single and double equal signs are not the same operator

-It is different from the is equal to operator, which uses two equal signs (==).
+It is different from the is equal to operator, which uses two equal signs (==) to compare if two numbers are equal.

 Also, var my_name = "Alice" is not an expression either.
 While the code is valid, this line does not produce a value.
 It assigns the value "Alice" to the variable named my_name.

-Decimal numbers are imprecise
+Be careful: Decimal numbers are imprecise

 What do you think the expression 0.3 * 3 == 0.9 will produce?